The Best Ways to Treat Seasonal Allergies Without Medication

 Home Allergy Mitigation Strategies

-When avoidance is not possible (see feral cat statement above), pivot your game plan to mitigation.
-As the saying goes, the best defense is a good offense.
-Consider the following recommendations when channeling your inner Bill Belichick and drawing up your allergy response playbook:
+When avoidance is impossible (see feral cat statement above), pivot your game plan to mitigation.
+Sometimes, the best defense has to be a good offense.
+The following tips show some proactive steps you can take to minimize allergen exposure.

-• Remove shoes and wash hands as soon as children come in from playing outside.
-Heck if you have time, throw them right into the tub!
-And definitely wash up before bed.
+• Remove shoes and wash hands when children come in from playing outside.
+Heck, if you have time, throw them right into the tub!
+And wash up before bed.

-• If budget allows, consider investing in some air purifiers for the home.
-These can be pricey, but if possible may make a big difference especially in bedrooms.
+• If your budget allows, consider investing in some home air purifiers.
+These can be pricey, but if possible, they may make a big difference, especially in bedrooms.

-• Try to keep the windows closed - again this isn’t possible for everyone, but if air conditioning and fans are accessible to you, use them!
+• Try to keep the windows closed—again, this isn’t possible for everyone, but if air conditioning and fans are accessible, use them!

 • The same goes for the car.
 Keep the windows shut and use the AC as much as you can.

-• Nasal irrigations like Neti-pots or saline sprays may help and probably won’t hurt, however most children absolutely hate this so best of luck to you if you decide to try!
+• Nasal irrigations like Neti-pots or saline sprays may help and probably won’t hurt.
+However, most children hate this, so best of luck if you try!

-The tips above are most relevant to those that suffer from seasonal allergies, but they are also practical and helpful for those that suffer from chronic environmental allergies.
+The tips above are most relevant to those suffering from seasonal allergies but are also practical and helpful for those suffering from chronic environmental allergies.

-If your child has allergic rhinitis frequently, or has concurrent asthma, eczema, or other related conditions, it’s best to consult your pediatrician or specialist for professional help in mitigating and managing the allergies.
+If your child frequently has allergic rhinitis or has concurrent asthma, eczema, or other related conditions, it’s best to consult your pediatrician or specialist for professional help mitigating and managing the allergies.

 In addition to the list above, here are some other things you can do:

-• Remove stuffed animals, fluffy curtains, basically any textiles that aren’t necessary or can’t be cleaned regularly
+• Remove stuffed animals, fluffy curtains, and any textiles that aren’t necessary or can’t be cleaned regularly.
+Clean the remaining textiles as often as possible.

 • Dust often.
 I know - yuck.

-• Remove plants, flowers, or anything that could promote mold growth from the inside of the house
+• Remove plants, flowers, or anything that could promote mold growth inside the house.

-• Avoid use of fireplaces or anything smoky
+• Avoid the use of fireplaces or anything smoky.

 • Keep the kitchen tidy and avoid crumbs to avoid insects (good luck if you have small kids…)

-• Absolutely no smoking anywhere in the house or near children
+• No smoking anywhere in the house or near children.

-Anytime we can avoid or minimize the use of medications in children, we should!
-So employing all your best non-drug strategies to try to combat allergy season is always a good idea.
+We should avoid or minimize the use of medications in children whenever possible.
+So, employing all your best non-drug strategies to combat allergy season is always a good idea.

 The following references were used to compile this information: